testcontainers/testcontainers-go/docs/features/follow_logs.md

 ## Listening to errors

-When log producer fails to start within given timeout (causing a context deadline) or there's an error returned while closing the reader it will no longer panic, but instead will return an error over a channel.
+When the log producer fails to start within given timeout (causing a context deadline) or there's an error returned while closing the reader it will no longer panic, but instead will return an error over a channel.
 You can listen to it using `DockerContainer.GetLogProducerErrorChannel()` method:

 ```go
 func (c *DockerContainer) GetLogProducerErrorChannel() <-chan error {